samuelbigos/samuelbigos.github.io/_posts/2025-05-22-blue-prince-day-30-notebook-snapshot.markdown

 <img class="full" src="/assets/2025-05-22-blue-prince-day-30-notebook-snapshot/20250515010627_1.jpg" />

-The first time you enter Room 46 the credits roll and the next day starts, you don't actually get to see what's in there (other than through the cutscene).
+The first time you enter Room 46 the credits roll and the next day starts, you don't actually get to see what's in there.
+The cutscene is Mary reading The Red Prince book to one of her sons.
+From the bunk room we know Mary had two sons and I'm thinking the one she's reading to in the cutscene is your brother and not you.
+One being the blue prince (Simon) and the other the red prince.
+Perhaps something bad happened to the red prince?

 It actually took me a while to go back because I was checking out other things.
 In the meantime I had discovered how to drain the fountain to create a way to enter the other side of the underground without needing to draft the crypt, which was useful.
 I'd also found how to open the other doors to the antechamber, in addition to the secret garden unlocking the west door, a lever behind one of the locked doors in the great hallway opens the east door, and finding the broken lever and then using it to pull the lever in the greenhouse opens the southern door.
 I'd also discovered a secret path around the back of the underground rotating platform which allowed me to enter the inner sanctum directly through the foundation.

 Actually exploring Room 46 for the first time revealed a document with hints for where the eight sanctum keys are, to open the doors in the inner sanctum.
 Here are my notes on that: